rlopez19781978/pure-planck-quantization/Universe_ROL.md

 In the ROL Universe, the **Linear Fractal Stretching Coeff ($\psi = 4.95686 \times 10^9$)** is the universal "Zoom Factor" of reality.
 Our human instruments and telescopes are permanently locked into this hyper-zoomed perspective.
 When we observe the Milky Way or the deep cosmos, we are not looking at a physical expansion of matter; we are looking at the foundational data of the $9.38\text{ LY}$ core engine being scaled up mathematically by the matrix.
 Space does not stretch via kinetic motion—it separates via digital amplification.

-###THE GALACTIC PARADOX: VIRTUAL SPACE VS. THE PHYSICAL PROCESSOR
+### VI.B.
+THE GALACTIC PARADOX: VIRTUAL SPACE VS. THE PHYSICAL PROCESSOR

 A major conceptual breakthrough of the ROL Universe is the resolution of the Galactic Scale Paradox.
 Mainstream astronomy measures the Milky Way at approximately **100,000 light-years in diameter**, which visually dwarfs the Intrinsic Core Radius ($R_{int} \approx 9.38\text{ Light-Years}$) of the core hardware engine.